PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/table_recognition_v2.en.md

 <tr>
 <td><code>outputImages</code></td>
 <td><code>object</code> | <code>null</code></td>
-<td>A key-value pair of input images and prediction result images.
+<td>See the description of the <code>img</code> attribute in the result of the pipeline prediction.
 Images are in JPEG format and encoded with Base64.</td>
 </tr>
 <tr>
 <td><code>inputImage</code></td>